 Trading isn't hard nor is it complex.
 You don't need a physics degree to trade.
 In fact, that was one of my problems: I thought it would take some complex algorithms to trade successfully.

 Once I understood that, I knew I'd be a good teacher and mentor for someone wanting to learn to trade.
 The folks I've worked with have all said pretty much the same thing:

 "When you first started working with me, everything was so simple.
-I just couldn't believe it.
-But then, as the course work got more detailed, my trading fell apart because I was trying to make it difficult.
-But by the last course, you pulled it all together for me so that it became simple again!"
+But as the course work got more detailed, my trading fell apart because I was trying to make it difficult.
+But by the last course, you pulled it all together for me so that it became simple again."